DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 label2id = {"indifferent": 0, "absence": 1, "presence":2, "former":3}
 ```

-Our customized matrics for validating the extractors are defined in the function "compute_metrics".
-It takes a couple of lists containing respectively the labels predicted by the extractors, and the correct labels given by annotators.
+Our customized matrics for validating the extractors are defined in the function _compute_metrics_.
+It takes a pair of lists, containing respectively the labels predicted by the extractors, and the correct labels given by annotators.
 It returns as result the f-score, precision, recall and specificity for each medical status,
 and macro f-score, balalced accuracy for all status.